top of page

 When I ask you what beauty is

-My most treasured question remains: how do we take care of ourselves when all the beauty ideals are thrown around us on social media, with influencers (driven by money) showing all kinds of ideal images and all of us having a deep universal yearning to be seen as good, beautiful, attractive and worthy individuals?
+A question I treasure when it comes to beauty is how do we take care of ourselves when all the beauty ideals are thrown around us on social media, with influencers (driven by money) showing all kinds of ideal images and all of us having a deep universal yearning to be seen as good, beautiful, attractive and worthy individuals?

 I always arrive at the deepest and most universal understanding of beauty…